cassio-bressan/Projeto-6__Tripleten-Bootcamp/README.md

 # Projeto-6__Tripleten-Bootcamp

 ## Description
 Hello!
 This project was developed during the `Data Analysis` bootcamp at TripleTen in 2024.
-It was evaluated and approved by a professional and its focus was and its focus was data analysis for customer segmentation.
+It was evaluated and approved by a professional and its focus was data analysis for customer segmentation.

 In the context of this project, an online video game store provides customer game rating data to analyze potential successes for future advertising campaigns.